 The wall box openings are taped with plastic to keep dust and

 paint out.
-The surrounding kitchen area is tented off with plastic to keep sanding dust and fumes out of nearby
+The surrounding kitchen area is tented off with plastic to contain the dust and paint odor.
+The whole

-rooms.
-The whole process for prepping and painting the wall boxes takes less time than the doors, usually no more
+process for prepping and painting the wall boxes takes less time than the doors, usually no more than five days.

 On cabinets, the durability and hardness of the paint you're using is very

 important.
-Cheap latex paint isn't hard enough to resist damage from cleaning and every
+Cheap latex paint is too soft and not hard enough to resist damage from

 When painting cabinets, we use Emerald urethane enamel